 '''

 R code

 #First create a small function to get the data

+""

-'combine.data" <- function(dir=NULL, names) {
+"combine.data" <- function(dir=NULL, names) {

 new <- NULL

 n <- length(names)

 old.dir <- getwd()

 #save the current working directory

 for (subject in 1:n) { #repeat n times, once for each subject

 setwd(dir) #set the working directory to where the files are

 x <- read.file(f=paste0(dir,"/P",names[subject],"/pre",names[subject],".csv"))

 setwd(dir)

 nx <- nrow(x)

 #add id and time to this data frame

 temp <- data.frame(id=names[subject],time=1:nx,x)

-new <- rbind(new,temp) #combine with prior data.frames to make a longer object
+reme < rbind(new,temp) #combine with prior data.frames to make a longer object

 } #end of the subject loop

 setwd(old.dir)

 #set the working directory back to the original

 #end the function by returning the data

 return(new)}

-#now use this function to read in data from a set of files and
+#now use this function to read in data from a set of files (downloaded from Fisher's web page) and

 combine into one data.frame

 names <- c("002","007","009","010","011","013","022","023","030","065")

-dir="/Users/WR/Downloads/Fisher_2015_Data"
+dir="/Users/WR/Downloads/Fisher_2015_Data" #specify where the data

 #specify where the data are

 new <- combine.data(dir=dir, names=names)

+#use the function we just created for this problem

-fisher <- scrub(new, 2:29, isvalue=999)
+fisher <- scrub(new,2:29,isvalue=999)

 #change 999 to NA

+dim(fisher)

-dim(fisher) #show the number of rows and columns
+#show the number of rows and columns

-describe(fisher) #to see what is there.
+describe(fisher) #to see what is there and to check that we recoded everything correctly

 '''

 The data set contains 28 different mood words.
-For the purpose of the demonstration, we want to find the reliability of four positive affect terms (happy, content, relaxed, and positive) as well as the four negative affect terms (Table 10).
+For the purpose of the demonstration, we want to find the reliability of four positive affect terms (happy, content, relaxed, and positive) as well as the four negaitve affect terms (Table 10).
 We then find scores for all subjects at all time periods by using the scoreItems function.
 We combine these scores with the id and time information from the original file, and then plot it with the mlPlot function.
-Finally, to examine the within subject correlations we use the statsBy function with the cors=TRUE option (Table 11).
+Finally, to examine the within subject correlations we use the statsBy function with the cors = TRUE option (Table 11).